 The password assignment is not case-sensitive.
 However, certain key combinations are not valid.
-If you enter an invalid combination, the system beeps.
+If you enter one of these combinations, the system beeps.
 To erase a character when entering your password, press <Backspace> or the left-arrow key.

 After you verify the password, the Setup Password setting changes to Enabled.
 The next time you enter the System Setup program, the system prompts you for the setup password.